precice/micro-manager/docs/usage-configuration.md

 --- | ---
 `data_from_micro_sims` | A Python dictionary with the names of the data from the micro simulation to be written to VTK files as keys and `"scalar"` or `"vector"` as values.
 This relies on the [export functionality](configuration-export.html#enabling-exporters) of preCICE and requires the corresponding export tag to be set in the preCICE XML configuration script.
 `output_micro_sim_solve_time` | If `True`, the Manager writes the wall clock time of the `solve()` function of each micro simulation to the VTK output.
+`micro_output_n`|  Frequency of calling the optional output functionality of the micro simulation in terms of number of time steps.
+If not given, `micro_sim.output()` is called every time step.

 An example configuration file can be found in [`examples/micro-manager-config.json`](https://github.com/precice/micro-manager/tree/main/examples/micro-manager-config.json).